svift-org/ChatUI/README.md

 ## Usage

+More details can be found in the docs.

 Select a container element (e.g. div) and send it to the constructor.
 Make sure set the height for that element (see examples/d3.html).

 ```javascript